cvicens/state-machine-assistant/README.md

 * **Integration layer (Camel K)** that translates HL7 events to plain events you can send to a human
 * **Telegram Bot (Node JS)** where you can signup with your ID, again data is persisted in a PostgreSQL Database

-## Prerequisites

-You need access to an OpenShift 4.2+ cluster and be cluster-admin (or request your administrator to install a couple of elements for you).
-You can also run  your own local 4.x cluster using [CodeReady Containers](https://code-ready.github.io/crc/).

 ## Scope

 In this guide we'll cover: